 - Express Checkout

-For a current list of known issues, go to the PayPal Notifications page.
+For a current list of known issues, see PayPal Notifications page.

-Idempotency has been added to the request and response for following API calls:
+Idempotency has been added to the request and response for these API calls:

 Scenarios in which idempotency come into play: